 Children no longer reside with their parents in a gray divorce.
 Typically, they are all grown-ups by now and have departed to find employment or begin their own families.
 Thus child support isn’t typically an issue.

 Younger children often struggle to express which side of a divorce they support.
-However, older children can.
+However, older children will often be able to explain their feelings about their parent’s separation.
 Gray divorce may impact the family more than divorce at a younger age due to how adult children behave.

-Typically, younger couples are more likely to remarry after a divorce as they are still young and have much time to socialize.
-Consequently, this is not the case with a gray divorce.
-At this time, both of you are probably too old to think of getting into another relationship.
-After all, your previous one has just failed.
+Typically, younger couples are more likely to remarry after a divorce as they are still young and have much more time to socialize.
+Consequently, this is not the case with a gray divorce because as we get older our priorities and needs can drastically change.

 What Are Some Considerations During a Gray Divorce?